scottx611x/CSCI-S-40/Lecture/Lectures.md

     - The header checksum in IPv4 is similar, though it only does a checksum for the IP header not the entire IP Datagram contents
     - Hash functions are similar, but use much more sophisticated and cryptograichally secure math (no twos compliment)
   - How might IPv6 change spam prevention?
-    - It becomes a lot harder due to
+    - It becomes a lot harder due to the huge address space.
+Its very easy for spammers to change IP addresses.
+The DNSBLs are going to have to use full subnets in IPv6, but that comes with many downsides
+  - Internet Protocols are secure by default.
+Is this statement accurate or innaccurate?
+    - Innaccurate!